 Cash Sweep to Earn Higher Interest

-Businesses or individual must also keep a check on the cost of operating such accounts.
+Businesses or individuals must also keep a check on the cost of operating such accounts.
 It is very much possible that the account maintenance fees offset the higher interest earned from investing the excess cash.
 Such accounts usually carry a flat fee.

 Sweep accounts originally came in use to bypass a government regulation, which limited banks from giving interest on commercial checking accounts.
 Many brokerage accounts also started offering similar features to enable investors to earn a return on unused cash.

-Both for Individuals and Companies
+Both Individuals and Companies

 - Saves time by eliminating personal intervention.

-- In the case of investment, cash sweep ensures that the excess money earns the highest possible interest.
+- In the case of investment, a cash sweep ensures that the excess money earns the highest possible interest.